gab-costa/physics-with-python/README.md

-# fisica-com-python
+# physics-with-python
-Aqui estão alguns projetos de eletromagnetismo e mecânica clássica utilizando python, com uma interface para o usuário.
+Here are some projects of electromagnetism and classical mechanics using python, with an interface for the user.